 East Dunbartonshire Council include in this report, the members of the Corporate Management Team and the holders of key positions in the Council.
+As part of the temporary governance measures taken as part of the Covid pandemic response, the Chief Finance Officer reports to the Depute Chief Executive, Education, People and Business.
 Local authorities in Scotland are required by various statutes to make appointments to a number of specified offices, commonly referred to as 'statutory officers'.
 Where applicable, these designations have been given in square brackets: